KABUKI KIMONO

 Admission is FREE

-The costumes selected reflect the wide variety of roles in this actor's long and celebrated theatre career, from court ladies and courtesans to geisha and demons.
+The costumes selected reflect the wide variety of roles in this actor's long and celebrated theatre career, from court ladies and courtesans to fairy princesses.

-You'll see beautifully crafted costumes that showcase a range of elaborate textile techniques, including weaving, dyeing, embroidery and hand-painting.
+You'll see intricately crafted kimonos that showcase a range of elaborate textile techniques, including weaving, dyeing, embroidery and hand-painting.
+These beautiful costumes are adorned with cascading wisteria and cherry blossoms by torchlight, golden peacock feathers and swirling dragons.

 These kabuki kimonos are all hand-made by skilled craftsmen and each involved a highly personalised process of creative consultation between the actor and maker.